kmdouglass/bstore/docs/faq.rst

 The first two modules, parsers and database, contain all the code for organizing SMLM datasets into a database.
-The last three modules, batch, processors, and multiprocessors, are primarily used to for extracting data from B-Store databases and performing (semi-)automated analyses.
+The last three modules, batch, processors, and multiprocessors, are primarily used for extracting data from B-Store databases and performing (semi-)automated analyses.